sourcehut-mirrors/fennel-ls/README.md

 make && make install PREFIX=$HOME # if you have ~/bin on your $PATH
 ```

-For now, the only way to install is to build from source, but I plan on adding fennel-ls to luarocks soon.

 ### NixOS

 If you are using NixOS, you may use the included `/flake.nix` or `/default.nix`